strongjz/jamesstrong.dev/content/resume.md

 ### Kubernetes • Ingress-nginx Maintainer

-Online • 2019 - Present
+Remote • 2019 - Present

 Core maintainer for the kubernetes sig-network project sub-project Ingress-Nginx Ingress controller.
 Bi-weekly run the community where we discuss pressing needs of the project and the community.
 Responsible for triaging issues, approving pull requests and most importantly releasing new versions of the controller for open source users and business to consume.

 Repo https://github.com/kubernetes/ingress-nginx